hftamayo/tstodo/README.md

 ## Version 1 specs ##

 ### Technical Stack ###
-* FrontEnd: React and TypeScript
+* FrontEnd: React, Tailwind and TypeScript
 * BackEnd: No DataSource.
 In Memory records
 * Architecture: Not covered